 3) Conduct a floristic quality assessment for the proposed project site during the growing season or use a previous assessment that is not more than three years old and was conducted during the growing season.

-4) If any wetland in the action area is determined to be high quality, (a Floristic Quality Index of 20 or greater and/or a Native Mean C of 3.5 or greater) proceed to number 5 (below) or contact the Chicago Field Office for further consultation.
+4) If any wetland in the action area is determined to be high quality, (a Native Floristic Quality Index of 20 or greater or a Native Mean C of 3.5 or greater) proceed to number 5 (below) or contact the Chicago Field Office for further consultation.

-Wetlands that are not high quality will not support eastern prairie fringed orchid.
-For those wetlands, conclude that “the eastern prairie fringed orchid is not present,” document your finding for your records or provide this information to the federal action agency.
-No further consultation is required for those wetlands.
+For wetlands that are not high quality, conclude that the "eastern prairie fringed orchid is not present," document your finding in your records or provide this information to the federal action agency.

 5) Compare the plant species list generated for each high quality wetland with our Associate Plant Species List for the Eastern Prairie Fringed Orchid.
 If four or more associates are listed, then proceed to number 6.
 If not, high quality wetlands that support three or less eastern prairie fringed orchid associate plant species are unlikely to support eastern prairie fringed orchids.
 Conclude that “the eastern prairie fringed orchid is not present” and document your finding for your records or provide this information to the federal action agency.
 No further consultation is necessary for those wetlands.